 Chromosomes: Structures that are located inside each cell in the body.
 They contain the genes that determine a person’s physical makeup.

 Cystic Fibrosis (CF): An inherited disorder that causes problems with breathing and digestion.

 Diagnostic Tests: Tests that look for a disease or cause of a disease.

-Egg: The female reproductive cell produced in and released from the ovaries; also called the ovum.
+Egg: The female reproductive cell produced in and released from the ovaries.
+Also called the ovum.

-Fertilization: Joining of the egg and sperm.
+Fertilization: A multistep process that joins the egg and the sperm.

 Monosomy: A condition in which there is a missing chromosome.

 Neural Tube Defects (NTDs): Birth defects that result from a problem in development of the brain, spinal cord, or their coverings.